 Save

-Kate Bird‘s essays and flash creative nonfiction pieces have been published in several literary magazines including Prairie Fire, Queen’s Quarterly, The Humber Literary Review, The Sun, and The Walrus.
-Other essays and flash pieces have won and been shortlisted and longlisted for literary contests.
+Kate Bird‘s essays and flash nonfiction have been published in Prairie Fire, Queen’s Quarterly, The Humber Literary Review, The Sun, The Walrus, and other literary magazines.

 A graduate of The Writer’s Studio at Simon Fraser University and the Vancouver Manuscript Intensive, Kate is the author of the bestselling Vancouver in the Seventies: Photos From a Decade That Changed the City, which was nominated for a 2016 British Columbia Historical Writing Award, as well as City On Edge: A Rebellious Century of Vancouver Protests, Riots, and Strikes, and Magic Moments in BC Sports: A Century in Photos.
 She’s been the researcher for numerous books, including Shelley Fralic’s Making Headlines: 100 Years at The Vancouver Sun, which won the Bill Duthie Booksellers’ Choice Award at the 2013 BC Book Prizes, and Stephen Hume’s Lilies and Fireweed: Frontier Women of British Columbia